cicnavi/dockers/README.md

 #### Running web application using HTTPS
 All containers come with a self-signed certificate already included and configured with Apache.
-To run a web app using HTTPS, you can simply use the "https://" scheme with the address, and then specify the correct port for the cpecific container, like this:
+To run a web app using HTTPS, you can simply use the "https://" scheme with the address, and then specify the correct port for the specific container, like this:

 * https://56.dap.test:9056
 * https://70.dap.test:9070